rarebreed/excursor/notebooks/learn-mojo/mojo-notes.md

 - No python `class` type (but it does have `struct` which is the non-dynamic version of a class)
 - The SDK to run locally wont be available until some time in September
 - Packaging is still TBD
+- `def` is not fully equivalent to python's def yet (eg, mojo's scope is different)
+- See [proposal on dynamism](https://github.com/modularml/mojo/blob/main/proposals/mojo-and-dynamism.md) for more details on mojo's lack of dynamism

 ## Functions in Mojo